- Impact Factor

 Topical studies of brain-immune interactions include, but are not limited to:

-- Molecular Basis for Neuroimmune Receptor Signaling; and many more relevant topics.
+- Molecular Basis for Neuroimmune Receptor Signaling (V7.4)

 JNIP continues to publish novel pharmacologic discoveries (organized action of drug targets, mechanisms, and development) of brain-immune interactions with a potential towards modifying the cellular and systemic responses that affect disease or lead to amelioration of brain injury and immune dysfunction.